 How Hew Compares

 The same counter service implemented in Hew, Go, and Rust.
-Hew uses direct method calls on actors — no channels, no .send(), no mpsc.
+Hew uses direct method calls on actors — cleaner syntax, fewer primitives.

 | Hew | Go | Rust | |